LAST UPDATED ON

 Examples: eBook, paid workshop/webinar, an email challenge, a mini-course

-Your tripwire isn’t designed to make a profit, but rather, to offset the costs of creating it and promoting it.
+Your intro offer isn’t designed to make a profit, but rather, to offset the costs of creating it and promoting it.
 The goal is to create a customer as quickly as possible so you can lead them to the next step, which is…

-Ground rules: Focus your initial offer on a specific outcome or “quick win” you can give your clients.
+Ground rules: Focus your lead offer on a specific outcome or “quick win” you can give your clients.

 It must solve a problem and not create one.
 For example, an “audit” creates problems (here are all the things you need to fix) whereas a road mapping session solves one (here are your biggest opportunities and next steps).